ionos-cloud/cluster-api-provider-proxmox/docs/Usage.md

 We recommend that you start with a ClusterClass which defines a CNI.
 Please refer to [CNI Cilium](#flavor-with-cilium-cni) for details on how to get started.

-Apply the ClusterClass custom resource definition so you can create a manifest using it:
+Apply the ClusterClass custom resource definition so you can create cluster manifests:

 ```bash
 kubectl apply -f templates/cluster-class-cilium.yaml